Table of Contents

 This section of our Noon VR headset review details the compatibility and technical requirements of the device.
 Noon requires users to authenticate their headset before using the official app.
 You’ll find the Noon VR headset activation code on the back of the printed manual included in the box, on the right side of the headset (Noon VR+), or on the bottom of the headset (Noon VR Pro).

 Since Noon doesn’t use any of Google’s open platforms, the headset design is completely exclusive.
-You’ll need to install the official Android or iOS app to interface your headset with your phone, which needs to be at least 4.7 inches to fit the dock.
+You’ll need to install the official Android or iOS app to interface your headset with your phone, which needs to be at least 4.7 inches and up to 5.7 inches to fit the dock.
 A single code can sync your phone with up to five different devices.

 Noon VR Headset: Controls & Display